RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/12_model_view_controller.rst

 often abbreviated as **MVC** (Model-View-Controller).
 It divides a problem into three pieces:

-* Model - the *model* directly manages the data, logic, and rules of the application.
+* Model - the *model* directly manages an application's data and logic.
+If the model changes, the *model* sends commands to update the user's view.
 * View - the *view* presents the results of the application to the user.
 It is in charge of all program output.
 * Controller - the *controller* accepts all user input and sends commands